Cambridge-Atom-Scattering-Centre/bidirectional-coil-driver/README.md

 set_current.py is a function that send a number via SPI to the driver board and set the current.
 Note that when setting the current, you need to have a load connected, otherwise the driver board might break.

 main.py is a file that run automatically after the Pi Pico is powered, because it is called "main".
 It receives signal via RS232 (the three ports on the Pico board).
-You can connect a PC to it via serial port.
+You can connect a PC to it via serial port. talk_to_pico.m is a MATLAB file that can be used on a PC to set the current.

+## Characterisation of the coil driver

+characterisation_20231130.mat is a file that contains the information about the characterisation of the power supply.
+It contains a variable called msg, which is the numbers sent to the digital to analogue converter on the driver board.
+Another viriable, I, stores the measured current.